chenhaot/chenhaot.github.io/content/_index.md

 * the UChicago [Data Science PhD program](https://codas.uchicago.edu/how-to-apply/) (the first ever cohort!),
 * the [Data Science Instituite Postdoctoral program](https://datascience.uchicago.edu/research/postdoctoral-programs/dsi-scholars/#description) (**If you applied to the DSI postdoc program and mentioned me as an advisor, please send me an email because I can potentially support you with my own funding**).

 **I also have a postdoc opening on novel intelligence that can start any time.** Please email [me](/contact) your CV and names of references.
-I am particularly open to students who have background in medicine and policy (e.g., MD/PhD and PhD students in economics).
 I am always looking for motivated masters and undergraduate students who are interested in Human-centered AI, Communication & Intelligence, AI & Scientific Discovery, and AI alignment.
 Please read this [FAQ][faq_link] before contacting me.